UofS-Pulse-Binfo/tripal_ws_brapi/docs/topics/search_call/search_call.rst

 Search call operates differently compared to other calls – custom call and database call.
 Search call needs to POST the call (with parameters) and at this stage a hash code is returned.
-A call can then be requested using the has code to view the result or response.
+A call can then be requested using the code to view the result or response.

 .. list-table::